denlap007/eradioParser/README.md

 <h1>HomePage</h1>

-<p>The program's homepage is: <a href="http://eradioparser.freelabs.net">.
-You will find everything you want to know there.</p>
+<p>The program's homepage is: <a href="http://eradioparser.freelabs.net">http://eradioparser.freelabs.net</a>.
+You will find everything there is to know there.</p>

 <h1>License</h1>